Richneil/dogadoption-backend/README.md

 SELECT * FROM adoption_requests;
 ```

-They should appear after the application starts and endpoints are accessed.
+✅ They should appear after the app starts and you hit endpoints.